-APTA's #ChoosePT campaign raises awareness about the dangers of prescription opioids and encourages consumers and prescribers to choose safer alternatives like physical therapy, consistent with Centers for Disease Control and Prevention (CDC) guidelines released in March 2016 urging nondrug treatment for most chronic pain conditions.
+APTA's #ChoosePT campaign raises awareness about the dangers of prescription opioids, and encourages consumers and prescribers to follow guidelines by the Centers for Disease Control and Prevention (CDC) to choose safer alternatives like physical therapy.

-The resources provided in this toolkit allow you to extend the reach and impact of the #ChoosePT campaign in a variety of ways, ranging from free social media engagement to paid advertising.
+The resources in this toolkit allow you to extend the reach and impact of the #ChoosePT campaign.
+You can also further support the campaign by driving web traffic to the #ChoosePT landing page.

 Questions?
 If you have questions about how to support the campaign or use these tools, contact APTA's Public Relations department.

-APTA will promote the campaign primarily through MoveForwardPT.com's social media profiles on Facebook (/MoveForwardPT), Twitter (@MoveForwardPT), and Pinterest (/MoveForwardPT).
+The #ChoosePT campaign is supported by APTA's consumer-oriented social media profiles on Facebook (/MoveForwardPT), Twitter (@MoveForwardPT), and Pinterest (/MoveForwardPT).
 Please follow those accounts and share our posts.

-Download any of the following graphics to use in your posts (additional graphics will be provided in future months):
+Download any of the following graphics to use in your social media posts (print quality graphics are provided lower on this page):

 - The risk for misusing prescription opioids is real.